North East Line

 The North East Line (NEL) is a high-capacity Mass Rapid Transit (MRT) line in Singapore.
 Operated by SBS Transit, the 22 km line is the MRT's shortest.
-It runs from HarbourFront station in southern Singapore to Punggol station in the northeast, serving 16 stations via Chinatown, Little India, Serangoon and Hougang.
-Coloured purple on official maps, it is Singapore's third MRT line and the country's first fully-automated underground rail line.
+It runs from HarbourFront station in southern Singapore to Punggol Coast station in the northeast, serving 17 stations via Chinatown, Little India, Serangoon and Hougang.
+Coloured purple on official maps, it is Singapore's third MRT line and the world's first fully-automated underground driverless heavy rail line.